Alexander Aizenshtat

-Alexander Aizenshtat (Alexander Eisenstadt; born in 1951, Moscow) is a French-Austrian artist known as the founder of a new movement in world fine arts - metaphysical expressionism.
+Alexander Aizenshtat (Alexander Eisenstadt; born 1951) is a French-Austrian artist known as the founder of a new movement in world fine arts – metaphysical expressionism.
 He lives and works in Jerusalem, in Beit Meir.
 He is also known for following Orthodox Jewish practice, keeping the requirements strictly.
-He is currently working in the Kingdom of Bahrain to prepare a substantive collection of new paintings under the auspices of the Ministry of Foreign Affairs with continued support of Sheikh Rashid Al Khalifa.
+He is currently working in the Kingdom of Bahrain to prepare a substantive collection of new paintings under the auspices of the Ministry of Foreign Affairs with continued support of Sheikh Rashid bin Khalifa Al Khalifa.

 Early life

 Alexander Aizenshtat was born in 1951 in Moscow and grew up at Chistye prudy area in an intelligent family.
 His father was a lawyer and an advocate of the City Faculty of Advocates, graduate of the Law Faculty of Moscow State University.
 Artist’s mother was a linguist and a philologist, a teacher of German language, a graduate of the Romanic-German department of Moscow State University.

 Aizenshtat studied painting at the artistic school named after Serov at Prechistenka Street in the late 60s, continuing his studies in the studio of artist S. P. Skulskiy in the early 70s.

 After his studies, in 1974, Aizenshtat moved to Israel, where he lived in the city of Safed (where the tradition of studying and interpreting of Kabbala was shaped) and in the kibbutz of Manheim.
 The picturesque outskirts inspired his creativity and he continued to paint.
 After he served in the army, Alexander Aizenshtat dedicated himself to religion, he started studying Torah and Talmud in a Yeshiva in Jerusalem.
 In 1980, Aizenshtat married a French woman, Sonia Smadja, and moved to Paris.
 In 1989, he founded the Center for Torah Studies in Moscow.
 Alexander Aizenshtat followed Orthodox Jewish practice for much of his life, keeping the requirements strictly.